TheHotMessExpress/recipe-finder/README.md

 # Recipe Finder
 ## About
-This project is a recipe finder and manager with the core feature of ingredient tracking that lets you find recipes based on what you have on hand.
+This project is a recipe finder and manager with the core feature of ingredient tracking that lets you find recipes based on the food items you have on hand.

 ## Meet The Team:
 #### Miranda Henning